therealsphinx/support.balsamiq.com/content/sales/ipownership.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "Can I publish or use wireframes made with Balsamiq in my presentation / book / website?"
+title: "Can I Publish or Use Wireframes Made with Balsamiq in My Presentation / Book / Website?"
 menu:
   menusales:
     parent: sales